 Things to remember when taking a cab:

-• Take note of the cab’s plate number.
+- Take note of the cab’s plate number.
 Send it to your family member or significant other, especially when you’re taking a cab at night.
-It’s best to book your trip through Uber, GrabTaxi, or GrabCar.
+It’s best to book your trip through Grab, especially when it’s late and you’re intoxicated.
 You may pay more, but your peace of mind and safety should always be a priority.

-• Sit behind the driver.
+- Sit behind the driver.
 Observe him from the rearview mirror so you’re alert if he does anything suspicious.
 Studies say that during accidents, 80% of drivers will try to protect their side from collision.
-And in case of any untoward behaviors, it will be hard for the driver to reach you when you’re sitting right behind him.
+And in case of any untoward behavior, it will be hard for the driver to reach you when you’re sitting right behind him.

-• Keep a speed dial.
-Whether it’s your mom or significant other, set a speed dial so you won’t be fumbling on your phone in case of emergency.
+- Keep a speed dial.
+Whether it’s your mom, a trusted friend, or significant other, set a speed dial so you won’t be fumbling on your phone in case of emergency.

-Blame it on alcohol-induced torpor, some women tend to ignore the possible dangers of taking a cab alone after having one-too-many drinks.
+If you can, stay the night at a trusted friend’s and just go home in the morning.
+Blame it on the alcohol, but some women tend to ignore the possible dangers of taking a cab alone after having one-too-many drinks.
 Shady cab drivers will notice that you’re intoxicated, or even check you out in the rearview mirror for signs of weakness or passing out.
-Just recently, a taxi driver was arrested for raping a female passenger who was on her way home from a night-out in Taguig City.
+There have been many incidents of sexual harassment in the metro because of this.

 Maria, 32, Cavite